Guatemala Was Beautiful In A Brutal Kind Of Way

 Early pickups.

-Dusty backpacks thrown into vans.
+Dusty backpacks tossed into vans before sunrise.

-Nothing about the trip felt still.
+Nothing about the trip ever felt still.

 Guatemala wasn’t relaxing.